valentinecd/dsc-ent-deloitte-paired-programming/README.md

-# dsc-ent-deloitte-paired-programming
+# ⚯ Pair Programming Exercises

-A central repository for Paired Programming exercises.
+A central repository for Pair Programming exercises.